shailim/shailim/README.md

 -->
 <br>
 I'm a computer science student who's just getting started with software development.
-My current skills include Java, JavaScript, HTML, and CSS and I'm learning web development and design.
+My current skills include Java, JavaScript, C++, HTML, and CSS and I'm learning web development and design.
 I aspire to be a full-stack developer and hope to learn and grow as much as possible and have fun creating projects!